 Exception: The maximum transmitted temperature rise is not required in buildings equipped throughout with an automatic sprinkler system installed in accordance with Section 903.3.1.1 or 903.3.1.2.

-Here’s the key to understanding this section of the code: the exception in 716.5.5 only applies to the door material – not the glazing in the door.
+Here’s the key to understanding this section of the code: the exception in 716.5.5 only applies to the fire door material – not the glazing in the door.
 Even if the building is equipped throughout with an automatic sprinkler system installed in accordance with Section 903.3.1.1 or 903.3.1.2., the glass in the door vision area is still limited to 100 sq. inches.

 Ceramics and other fire protective glazing products cannot limit temperature rise to 450⁰F (250⁰C) above ambient after 30 minutes of fire exposure.
 Therefore, the code makes it clear that it is limited to 100 sq. inches, regardless of whether or not the building is fully sprinklered.

-For the handful of states that are still in the 2006 and 2009 IBC, they can start protecting building occupants now by applying what the ICC committee members already know when the exception to expand fire protective glazing in the door vision area was removed in the 2012 IBC, i.e., the exception for the vision panel glazing was added to the code in error.
+For the handful of states that are still in the 2006 and 2009 IBC, they can start protecting building occupants now by applying what the ICC committee members already know when the exception to expand fire protective glazing in the fire door vision area was removed in the 2012 IBC, i.e., the exception for the vision panel glazing was added to the code in error.
 Exit enclosures and passageways are critical areas that are necessary for the safe egress of building occupants, or as a haven where they can safely await rescue if egress is difficult or impossible.
-The 2012 and 2015 IBC language ensures that building occupants are always protected from dangerous radiant heat as originally intended by limiting the amount of fire protective glazing used in the door vision panel regardless if the building is sprinklered.
-Also, it is only a matter of time before these states adopt a version of the 2012 or 2015 IBC, where the sprinkler exception does not exist for glazing used in the door vision panel.
+The 2012 and 2015 IBC language ensures that building occupants are always protected from dangerous radiant heat as originally intended by limiting the amount of fire protective glazing used in the fire door vision panel regardless if the building is sprinklered.
+Also, it is only a matter of time before these states adopt a version of the 2012 or 2015 IBC, where the sprinkler exception does not exist for glazing used in the fire door vision panel.

 Sidelite and Transom Code Requirements